satellite-image-deep-learning/techniques/README.md

 * [Ororatech Early Detection of Wildfires From Space](https://blogs.nvidia.com/blog/2021/09/30/ororatech-wildfires-from-space/) -> OroraTech is launching its own AI nanosatellites with the NVIDIA Jetson Xavier NX system onboard
 * [Palantir Edge AI in Space](https://blog.palantir.com/edge-ai-in-space-93d793433a1e) -> using NVIDIA Jetson for ship/aircraft/cloud detection & land cover segmentation
 * [Spiral Blue](https://spiralblue.space/) -> startup building edge computers to run AI analytics on-board satellites
+* [RaVAEn](https://github.com/spaceml-org/RaVAEn) -> a lightweight, unsupervised approach for change detection in satellite data based on Variational Auto-Encoders (VAEs) with the specific purpose of on-board deployment.
+It flags changed areas to prioritise for downlink, shortening the response time

 # Courses
 * [Introduction to Geospatial Raster and Vector Data with Python](https://carpentries-incubator.github.io/geospatial-python/aio/index.html) -> an intro course on a single page